 Every year more developing nations become modernized.
 This increases the demand for electrical engineers.

 Michael Jordan entered the NBA in 1984.
 He won his first championship in 1991.

 As an illustration, think of Elon Musk.
-Elon didn’t go to school to master the ins and outs of rockets before he started Space X.
+Elon didn’t go to school to master the ins and outs of rockets before he started SpaceX.

 He devoured textbooks on his own time.
 Also, he surrounded himself with the brightest minds in the aerospace field.
 This way, he could absorb all their knowledge.

-So, never allow a job’s responsibilities to limit you to specific actions and habits.
+The point is, don’t allow a job’s responsibilities to limit you to specific actions and habits.
 If a job requires you to do X, it doesn’t mean you can’t do X and Y together.

-Equally important, don’t become comfortable in any job.
+So, don’t become comfortable in any job.
 You need to always adapt to changing times.
 Otherwise, you’ll fall behind in today’s fast-changing world.

 As an analogy, imagine wild animals.
 They migrate for food every year despite predators roaming nearby.

-These wild animals hold food above their fears.
+What am I trying to get at?
 The animal kingdom teaches us survival at all costs.

 - Tim Cook – CEO of Apple